Database Explorer

 The insert()

-method allows you to insert multiple records with a single SQL query.
+method allows inserting multiple records using a single SQL query.
 In this case, it returns the

 number of inserted rows.